theuerc/ann_arbor_watermain_break_predictions/README.md

 Group members: Coulton Theuer, Bella Karduck, Haley Johnson

 ## Objective
-This project tries to predict if a water main will break in the next 3 years in Ann Arbor, Michigan
+This project tries to predict if a water main will break in the next 3 years in Ann Arbor, Michigan.

+These predictions can then potentially be used by the city to mitigate the repair costs, flooding, and property damage associated with water main breaks and help the city better allocate scarce resources for infrastructure improvements.

 ## Data
 Data was provided to us by the City of Ann Arbor and can be found in ```data/raw```